LukaJakovljevic/Video-delivery-dataset-analysis/README.md

-# Video-delivery-dataset-analysis
-P2P (peer to peer) and CDN (Content Delivery Network) downloads measurement and analysis.

 # Video delivery dataset analysis

 ### Dataset Information

 This dataset is measuring the data downloaded through **P2P** (peer to peer) and through the **CDN** (Content Delivery Network) by the viewers.

 ### Content